bjvanderweij/dflock/README.md

 ### Integration plan

 A text-based representation of a tree-like structure that instructs dflock which deltas to construct and how they depend on each other.
-See [this section](the-interation-plan) for more discussion of integration plans.
+See [this section](#the-integration-plan) for more information about integration plans.

 ### Delta